 SI joint disorders are commonly overlooked by doctors, because of a lack of good treatment options.
 Today, the iFuse Implant System is available for patients that have undergone conservative treatments and/or surgery with limited success.
-The iFuse Implant System is indicated for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System® is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 This includes conditions whose symptoms began during pregnancy or in the peripartum period and have persisted postpartum for more than 6 months.
 The procedure typically involves three small titanium implants inserted in a minimally invasive procedure across the SI joint, and is designed to create a durable construct to stabilize the SI joint.
 The procedure is done through a small incision and takes about an hour.

 - The entire procedure is performed through a small incision (approximately 2-3 cm long), along the side of your buttock.